cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The importance of the test statistic is that it associates with every observation a single value.
 This provides a method of ordering all possible observations.
-The ordering allows us to recast the question "how likely was this observation?" in the form of a question about where the observation falls in the assigned ordering.
+The ordering allows us to recast the question "how likely was this observation?" in the form of a quantitative question about where the observation falls in the assigned ordering.

 The choice of tests statistic is very important as it influences the power of the statistical test.
 Ideally a good test statistic should return different values for likely outcomes as compared to unlikely outcomes.